Density of reflection resonances in one-dimensional disordered Schr\"odinger operators: Invariant imbedding approach for the continuous model with white-noise potential

-In particular, this expression shows that before the described drop, $\rho^{(0)}_k(\Gamma)$ decreases for increasing $\Gamma$, before increasing again, and reaching its maximum at around $\Gamma\sim k/L$.
-However, this decreasing range is exponentially suppressed for small $\eps$, and we have not been able to observe it numerically (see Fig.~\figref{rho_gamma} in \Secref{numerics}).
+In particular, this expression shows that before the described drop, $\rho^{(0)}_k(\Gamma)$ decreases for increasing $\Gamma$, before increasing again, and reaching its maximum at around the {typical value $\Gamma\sim \Gamma_\text{S}= k/L$ for short samples}.
+However, this decreasing range is exponentially suppressed for small ${\loc}$, and we have not been able to observe it numerically (see Fig.~\figref{rho_gamma} in \Secref{numerics}).

-Figure~\ref{fig:gamsl} shows the density $\rho_k^{(0)}$ of resonance widths as a function of $\hgam = \Gamma L/k$ from \Eqnref{den_short} for different $\eps = LD/(4k^2)$.
-The distribution exhibits a sharp peak at $\hgam\approx1$ and we observe the expected $\Gamma^{-2}$-scaling at large $\Gamma$ in all cases.
-For small values of $\eps$, the decreasing range predicted by Eq.~\eqref{den_short_A} is exponentially suppressed but becomes visible at larger values of $\eps\gtrapprox 0.03$.
-Since the WKB is valid asymptotically for small $\eps\ll1$, it is unclear to us if the decreasing behavior described by Eq.~\eqref{den_short_A} is a physical effect or simply an artefact of the approximation.
+Figure~\ref{fig:gamsl} shows the density $\rho_k^{(0)}$ of resonance widths as a function of {$\mathfrak{G} = \Gamma/\Gamma_\text{S}= \Gamma L/k$} from \Eqnref{den_short} for different {degrees of localization $\loc$}.
+The distribution exhibits a sharp peak at ${\mathfrak{G}}\approx1$ and we observe the expected $\Gamma^{-2}$-scaling at large $\Gamma$ in all cases.
+For small values of ${\loc}$, the decreasing range predicted by Eq.~\eqref{den_short_A} is exponentially suppressed but becomes visible at larger values of ${\loc}\gtrapprox 0.03$.
+Since the WKB is valid asymptotically for small ${\loc}\ll1$, it is unclear to us if the decreasing behavior described by Eq.~\eqref{den_short_A} is a physical effect or simply an artefact of the approximation.
 However, as we discuss in \Secref{numerics}, in the bulk of the resonance density the expression~\eqref{den_short_A} agrees excellently with the results of our numerical approaches.